TCAD board votes to approve $20.2 million for 2020

 John Paul “JP” Krueger, founding partner and CEO of Five Stone Tax Advisors, was the first of several people to give directors of the Travis Central Appraisal District an earful about shortcomings in this year’s process for protesting property values set by the appraisal district.

-Speaking at a public hearing on the district’s Proposed 2020 Budget Tuesday and again in Citizens Comments in the board meeting following the public hearing, Krueger noted that the budget for the Appraisal Review Board (ARB) that conducts formal protest hearings has increased “eight to 10 times” this year compared with recent previous years.
+Speaking at an August 27, 2019, public hearing on the district’s Proposed 2020 Budget Tuesday and again in Citizens Comments in the board meeting following the public hearing, Krueger noted that the budget for the Appraisal Review Board (ARB) that conducts formal protest hearings has increased “eight to 10 times” this year compared with recent previous years.

 The total 2019 ARB budget was $257,250, according to the appraisal district budget adopted in August 2018.
 The proposed 2020 ARB budget is $1,201,325.
 But that may not be nearly enough because this year’s actual expenditures are now anticipated to be $1.7 million and are likely to hit $1.9 million or more as the ARB protest hearings continue through mid-October.